Parliamentary.ai

 Legal Advice

-It mandates the Secretary of State to provide legal advice to unaccompanied asylum-seeking children as soon as a public authority encounters them.
-This advice must include access to level 3 immigration advisors (registered with the Office of the Immigration Services Commissioner, able to advise on asylum claims and represent clients at the First-Tier Immigration Tribunal).
-The government will cover the associated fees and costs.
+It mandates that the Secretary of State provide legal advice to unaccompanied asylum-seeking children promptly after their first encounter with any public authority (excluding courts and tribunals).
+This advice must include access to Level 3 immigration advisors (registered with the Office of the Immigration Services Commissioner) who can provide advice on asylum claims and represent children at the First-Tier Immigration Tribunal.
+The government is responsible for the associated fees and costs.

 Appeal Deadlines

-The bill extends the deadline for appealing an asylum decision for unaccompanied asylum-seeking children to 12 months after the decision notice is sent, regardless of their location (inside or outside the UK).
+The bill extends the deadline for unaccompanied asylum-seeking children to appeal asylum decisions to 12 months after receiving the decision notice, regardless of their location (inside or outside the UK).

 Government Spending

-The bill will increase government spending to cover the costs of providing legal advice to unaccompanied asylum-seeking children.
-The exact figure is not specified in the bill itself, but it will depend on the number of children needing legal assistance and the cost of the services provided.
+The bill will require government spending to cover the fees and costs of providing legal advice to unaccompanied asylum-seeking children.
+No specific figures are provided in the bill itself.

 Groups Affected

-- Unaccompanied asylum-seeking children: They will benefit from guaranteed legal advice and a longer timeframe to appeal asylum decisions.
+• Unaccompanied asylum-seeking children: They will receive guaranteed access to legal advice and a longer timeframe to appeal asylum decisions.

 Powered by nyModel